-The carrying values of cash, accounts payables, loan payables and accrued liabilities approximate their fair values because of their short-term nature.
+The fair values of cash, accounts payable and accrued liabilities at December 31, 2022 approximate their carrying values because of their short-term nature.

 In evaluating fair value information, considerable judgment is required to interpret the market data used to develop the estimates.
 The use of different market assumptions and valuation techniques may have a material effect on the estimated fair value amounts.
 Accordingly, the estimates of fair value presented herein may not be indicative of the amounts that could be realized in a current market exchange.